 Hello, friends!
 I originally shared this recipe 2 years ago, and I decided to update the pictures and make a few minor tweaks to the recipe itself.
 As we approach the holiday season and the over indulgence that goes along with it, these healthy muffins are great for those times that you want to make a healthier choice.
 Thanksgiving breakfast, anyone?

-I hesitated using the word “healthy” in the title of this recipe because I don’t want you to think for a second that any flavor or texture was sacrificed in order to make these good for you.
-I’m usually not a fan of healthy baked goods.
-They tend to be dry and rubbery and somewhat flavorless.
-But these muffins are none of those.
+These muffins are loaded with fall flavors – and you can eat them guilt free!
+I hesitate using the word “healthy” in the title of this recipe because I don’t want you to think for a second that any flavor or texture was sacrificed in order to make these nutritious.
+Check out all the good (and good for you!) ingredients going on inside these Healthy Pumpkin Muffins.

 Healthy Pumpkin Carrot Apple Muffins